darshanpatil94/Terranaut/README.txt

 3. BtConnectionThread.java
 --------------------------
-- Implemented to perform functionalities related to blueooth.
+- Implemented to perform functionalities related to bluetooth.
 - BtConnectionThread class extends Thread imported from java.lang.Thread.

 4. About.java